P1sec/QCSuper/README.md

 Please note that in most setups, you will need to run QCSuper as root in order to be able to use this mode, notably for handling serial port interference.

-If you don't know which devices under `/dev` exposes the Diag port, you may have to try multiple of these.
+If you don't know which devices under `/dev` expose the Diag port, you may have to try multiple of these.
 You can try to auto-detect it by stopping the ModemManager daemon (`sudo systemctl stop ModemManager`), and using the following command: `sudo ModemManager --debug 2>&1 | grep -i 'port is QCDM-capable'` then Ctrl-C.

 Please note that if you're not able to use your device with for example ModemManager in the first place, it is likely that it is not totally setup and that it will not work neither with QCSuper.
 A few possible gotchas are: